 This charming study of a mare and foal is called Windborn and was an edition of 100 in 1985; retail was $2550 by 1987.
 It is 15” high and 21” long overall (38 cm x 53 cm) including the cherry wood base.
 (Any alternate colorways of this study were not produced by the original Connoisseur of Malvern studio.)

 The foal was issued as a separate study called Arab foal ‘Freedom’ as an edition of 100 at $575, on a recessed cherry wood plinth; the height is given in Connoisseur’s 1986 catalog as 11.75″ (amost 30 cm).
-It is important to note that the three other colorways of ‘Freedom’ (a slightly darker light bay with black points, a dark chestnut with a white blaze, and a pinto) are sometimes seen for sale but those versions were not produced by the original Connoisseur of Malvern studio even though they may bear a similar backstamp that includes the Connoisseur name.
+It is important to note that the three other colorways of ‘Freedom’ (a slightly darker light bay with black points, a dark chestnut with a white blaze, and a pinto) are sometimes seen for sale but those versions were not produced by the original Connoisseur of Malvern studio even though they bear a backstamp that includes the Connoisseur name.
 The only original 1985 Connoisseur of Malvern ‘Freedom’ foal is the colorway shown in the photos above.

 Created in 1983 as a limited edition of 25, this sculpture Sefton has an interesting backstory.
 During the terrorist bombing at Hyde Park in July 1982 several men and horses of the Queen’s Royal Household Cavalry were killed.
 One of the most critically injured was the veteran horse Sefton who had served for 17 years as a Cavalry mount.
 Although not expected to survive, against all odds he did recover after extensive and repeated surgeries and returned to duty amidst great public honor (a more detailed account of his history can be found on Wiki).
 The commander of the Household Cavalry at that time was Lt.
 Col. Andrew H. Parker-Bowles (whose wife Camilla later married Charles, Prince of Wales, in 2005) and each accompanying certificate of authenticity for this piece was also hand-signed by him.
 This Connoisseur sculpture is affectionately referred to by collectors as “Sefton by Sefton”.
 It is an impressive 21” h x 17.5” long (53 cm x 45 cm).
 The wood base increases the overall height to 23″ (58.5 cm.)
 Sefton’s issue price of $4950 rose to $5500 in only a few years.